Ariseni/smarttv-app/README.md

     - same as search but for discover page

 /watch
+    - you can get here by selecting play on movie modal
-    -watch a movie by searchParams id
+    - watch a movie by searchParams id
     - redirects to /discover if movie by id not found

 API-CLIENT